destonkmuo/WakePromo/README.md

 - Easy to use and lightweight Chrome extension.

 ## Installation
-1a.
-Download this extension through the Chrome Web Store.
+1. Download this extension through the Chrome Web Store.

+### Or

-2b.
-Clone this repository to your local machine.
+2. Clone this repository to your local machine.
     ```bash
    git clone https://github.com/yourusername/Wake-Promo-Extension.git
    ```